[thrive_headline_focus title=”7 Year-End Tax-Planning Strategies” orientation=”left”]

-You can potentially increase your tax savings (and minimize the federal income tax) in 2020 with the following six tax tips.
+With tax planning, you can potentially increase your tax savings (and minimize the federal income tax) in 2023 with the following seven tax tips.

 1. Review your IRA and 401(k) contributions